Frequently asked questions about Chase Mobile®

 - Always keep apps on your device up-to-date, because the app's publisher might have found a security vulnerability and updated the app to fix it.

-- Use only the well-known app stores such the Amazon Appstore, the Apple App Store or Google Play to download new apps.
+- Use only the well-known app stores such as the Apple App Store or Google Play to download new apps.
 And download only the apps that come from well-known publishers and have high review scores

 - Avoid jailbreaking (iPhone®) or rooting (AndroidTM) your phone, which manipulates your device's operating system and might make it more vulnerable to malware and viruses.

 Should I be concerned about phishing from my mobile device?